apache/incubator-hivemall/docs/gitbook/unsupervised/word2vec.md

 Negative sampling is an approximate function of [softmax function](https://en.wikipedia.org/wiki/Softmax_function) by sampling from noise distribution.
 Negative sampling table is stored all valid words and its probabilities.

-To avoid using this huge memory splace like original implementation and sample fastly from this distribution, Hivemall uses [Alias method](https://en.wikipedia.org/wiki/Alias_method).
+To avoid using this huge memory space like original implementation and sample fastly from this distribution, Hivemall uses [Alias method](https://en.wikipedia.org/wiki/Alias_method).

 And then, this alias sampler is split into N tables for next query.